Arlodotexe/OwlCore.Nomad.Kubo/docs/glossary/ipfs.md

 A key part of IPLD is its ability to link from one DAG to another through content addressing.

-IPLD linking usees CIDs for this.
+IPLD linking uses CIDs for this.
 In practice, this might looks like:
 ```json
 {
     "name": "myproject",